Electric Cars: The Basics

 The environmental impact of electric cars is decided by a number of factors, which we’ll be taking a more in depth look at below, such as emissions, EV batteries and the construction of the cars themselves.

 The body of an electric car is made from whatever material the manufacturer wants, which could be metals as with conventional cars, or the increasingly popular carbon fibre reinforced polymers.
 Although they are not entirely green, carbon-fibre reinforced polymers are considered a more environmentally friendly material.
+Some EV manufacturers are using green materials for their electric cars, such as:

 Using recycled and eco-friendly materials is a way that electric cars can be more green.
 It is important to be aware of what your electric car is made of when trying to assess just how green it is.